-Most Conservatory programs require graduation recitals (see Programs of Study).
+Most Conservatory programs require graduation recitals (see Programs of Study on page 63 and page 83).
 In addition, some departments require a student to pass a pre-recital before giving the recital.
 Pre-recitals, if required, must occur in the same semester as the recital; a new pre-recital must be performed if the recital is postponed.
 Students may perform their graduation recitals at any time up to one week before Commencement.
 Those wishing to give recitals off campus need prior approval from their department chair; they must submit recital tapes.
-For DMA recital requirements, see Doctor of Musical Arts.
+For DMA recital requirements, see Doctor of Musical Arts on page 101.